Iris aphylla: Description

 It is a variable species in the wild, especially in flower colour, height of stem and leaves, and length of perianth tube (of the flower).

+Iris aphylla is slightly shorter than Iris germanica (a commonly cultivated garden iris), but which it is very closely related.

+It has short, tuberous rhizome, that is 18–22 mm in diameter.
 It has a stout and thick rhizome, with several stem buds.
 The rhizome creeps along the ground, creating dense clumps of plants.

+It has basal leaves (rising from the rhizome), that are curved, acuminate (pointed) and 1–3 cm wide.
+They are slightly smaller than Iris aphylla, and shorter than the flowering stem.
+They have 5–6 ribs, and curve outwards.

 It has dark green, or intense green leaves, that rise directly from rhizome.
 They later fade to a grey-green colour.
 They are often flushed purple at the base.They are ensiform (sword shaped), glaucescent, and falcate (sickle-shaped).
 They can grow up to between 15 and 45 cm long, and between 2 and 3 cm wide.
 The outer leaves are normally shorter than the inner leaves.
 They are sometimes longer than the flower stems.
 It is deciduous.
 Meaning that the leaves die back the winter, and it is leafless, also leaving a 'naked' stem.
 This is why it received the common name of 'leafless iris'.
 They re-grow in March, the next year.

 It has a slender, stem, that can grow up to between 6.5 and 30 cm tall.
 Very occasionally, they can reach up to between 50 and 70 cm tall.
 They are sometimes the same height as the leaves.

 It is sometimes shorter than Iris germanica, with longer leaves than stems.

 The stem has 1–2 branches (or pedicels), (rarely 3 branches).
 The branches appear from the base up to the middle of the stem.
 Occasionally, the rhizome has 2 flower stems, or it produces a branch at the level of the ground, so that two stems appear to arise from the rhizome.

 The stem has 1–2 spathes (leaves of the flower bud), they are green, or stained with purple, or purple at the apex of the spathe.
 They are greenish at flowering time.
 They are narrow and rounded, ovate, oblong or oblong-lanceolate shaped.
 They can be between 3 and 6.5 cm long.
 They sometimes have (scarious) membranous tip.

 The stems (and the branches) hold between 3 and 5 flowers, between spring, and early summer, between April and May, in May, or between May and June.
 They sometimes have a secondary bloom in autumn, between August and September, or between September and October, but it is less vigorous than the spring display.
 Only if good conditions around.
 They are open for only a few days.